cwchenwang/awesome-3d-diffusion/README.md

 # Awesome 3D Diffusion
 This repo collects papers that use diffusion models for 3D generation.

-🔥🔥🔥 Check out our collection of papers on 4D generation: https://github.com/cwchenwang/awesome-4d-generation 🔥🔥🔥
+🔥🔥🔥 Check out our collection of papers on 4D generation: https://github.com/cwchenwang/awesome-4d-generation

-**Note**: This list is far from complete, please feel free to add any paper you found relevant.
+**Note**: This list is far from complete, please directly open a pull request if you want to add a paper or modify the information.
+You don't need to open an issue.

 ## Table of Contents
 - [2D Diffusion with Pretraining](#2d-diffusion-with-pretraining)